Just 20 Minutes of Sunlight a Day Stimulates Over 200 Antimicrobial Peptides

 You’re Made for This

-So tomorrow morning, give yourself the gift of light.
-Not because you’re broken.
+So tomorrow morning, give yourself the gift of light because you’re magnificent and you deserve it.